neha-kay/Kiko-plus/_posts/2017-06-02-thoughts-on-how-to-learn-regularly-without-spending-extra-time-to-do-so.md

 category: life
 ---

-Below are some of the most useful methods I've come across, for learning without devoting too much time to doing so, in order from the least to most time intensive.
+Below are some of the most useful methods I've come across for learning without devoting too much time to doing so.

-The idea is to point out that anyone, a CEO or a waitress working three jobs, can employ at least the top few in her life.
+They're listed in order from the least to most time intensive.
+The idea is to point out that anyone, a CEO or a waitress working three jobs can employ at least the top few in her life.
 There are so many unexploited pockets of time in our day-to-day schedules that can easily be flipped into learning opportunities.

-So from the top:

-## 1. Listen to podcasts
+### 1. Pocket

+We've all found articles or have been emailed articles at entirely random times or times when we couldn't actually sit down and read the article.
+And we've also all been bored on a bus, train or car ride, with little to do.

+[Pocket](https://getpocket.com/){:target="_blank"} solves these inefficiencies.
+__Pocket allows you to save articles via a Google Chrome/Safari extension and download those articles to your phone/device for offline reading.__ That way, in those pockets of awkward time, in line to get food or on the subway, or at the doctor’s office, you can easily read the articles you’ve saved to Pocket, which will appear, automatically downloaded for you, even if you're off wifi.

+Usually, when I’m doing work on my desktop and come across articles, I’ll save them to Pocket.
+After about a month of doing this, I've effectively created a perfectly curated magazine for myself.

+On top of that, Pocket now serves as my article storage and organization system --- any articles I particularly like, I'll save them in Pocket and refer back to my Favorites category if I ever need to retrieve them.
+Pocket's archive also lets you see all the articles you've previously saved and read.

+On top of that, the app analyzes your selections and, based on similar users, suggests articles you'd like which tend to _actually_ match your preferences.

+##### Time Required

+Literally take 5 minutes to create an account and download the web extension [here](https://getpocket.com/){:target="_blank"} and save a few articles for later.

+### 2. Podcasts

 ### What are podcasts?